Lartu/ldpl/README.md

 ## How to use this compiler

 To use the compiler, you must have a C++ compiler installed on your system and ensure it is accessible as `c++` in your PATH.
-The LDPL compiler translates LDPL code into C++ code, making this a necessary requirement for it to function.
+The LDPL compiler translates LDPL code into C++ code, which makes this a necessary requirement for it to function.

-Once the compiler is set up, write some LDPL source code — for example, `source.ldpl`.
+Once the compiler is set up, write some LDPL source code, for example `source.ldpl`.
-Then, compile the source code using `ldpl source.ldpl`.
+Then compile the source code using `ldpl source.ldpl`.
 The compiled executable binary will be saved as `source-bin`.

 For more information about the compiler, run `ldpl -h` or refer to the [docs](https://docs.ldpl-lang.org/#the-ldpl-compiler).

-### C++ extensions

-LDPL supports extensions written in C++.
-Extensions are `.cpp`, `.o`, or `.a` files that can be imported into your program.

-For a guide on writing and building C++ extensions, refer to the [LDPL Docs](https://docs.ldpl-lang.org/cppext/).

 ## Contributing to LDPL